About Gavi, Background, COVAX involvement, Work in Zimbabwe - Pindula

 (Created page with "thumb|Gavi and its Partners'''Gavi''', the Vaccine Alliance is a public-private partnership that helps vaccinate half the world’s children aga...")

-Gavi, the Vaccine Alliance is a public-private partnership that helps vaccinate half the world’s children against some of the world’s deadliest diseases.
-It is involved in the COVAX intiative.
+Global Alliance for Vaccines and Immunisation (GAVI), the Vaccine Alliance is a public-private partnership that helps vaccinate half the world’s children against some of the world’s deadliest diseases.
+It is involved in the COVAX initiative.

 Background